This page provides detailed information on how to use SACStat.

 You can find data on the gender and age group of offenders by clicking on the second row of tabs: All People, Males, Females, Age < 20, Age 20–24, Age 25–34, Age 35–44, Age 45–54, Age 55+.

-The Sentence Length (Cases) tab organises the data for cases according to the following sentence types, each with its own tab:
+The Sentence Length (Cases) tab organises the data for cases according to the following sentence types or non-parole periods, each with its own tab:

 You can find data on the gender and age group of offenders by clicking on the third row of tabs: All People, Males, Females, Age < 20, Age 20–24, Age 25–34, Age 35–44, Age 45–54, Age 55+.